Erdos-CMM/CoverMyMeds/README.md

 * [Miriam Sierra](https://github.com/Erdos-CMM/CoverMyMeds/tree/miriam)

 ## Motivation
 When a doctor prescribes a therapy to a patient, they send the prescription to a pharmacy.
-The pharmacy, when going to fill the prescription, runs a claim against the patient’s insurance to see if their insurance will cover the therapy as prescribed.
+Patients filling their prescription at a pharmacy require an insurance check to ensure their therapy is covered by their insurance.
 Payers may not cover medications or dosages and may reject the claim.
 If a claim is rejected, a prior authorization (PA) can be started to prevent prescription abandonment and ensure a patient gets the therapy their provider thinks would work best for them.

 ## Proposed Solution
 A classification algorithm tool can tackle these challenges by:
 1. Predicting patient pharmacy claim success.
-Build a classifier designed to predict claim success can prevent patients from going to the pharmacy, only to leave empty-handed.
+We built a classifier designed to predict claim success to inform patients if their insurance will likely cover their therapy.
 2. Predicting patient electronic PA (ePA) success.
 Create a classifier designed to predict ePA success can prevent patients from waiting on a payer’s decision, only to switch to a different medication.

 ## The process